 We have seen honey bees living in rather inconvenient locations.
 For example, a hive could have a flight path right next to a public sidewalk at walking level.
 This might be rather difficult to justify leaving.
 So we need options to relocate.

 What can be done to relocate honey bees inside the tree?
-A beekeeper does what is called a trap out.
+We do what is called a trap out.
 To trap out a colony, all entrances are closed except one.
 A screen cone is fashioned over the single remaining entrance that will permit the exit but not a return entry of the bees to their old home.
 This cone can be made of wire screening that extends 12-18 inches outward, narrowing from several inches in diameter to an outer opening of 3/8ths inch.

 A dummy beehive is supplied with foundation or preferably a hive with one or more drawn combs adjacent to the screen cone opening.
 The hive is held in place by a temporary scaffolding or affixed to the tree.
 As the foraging bees exit their nest they will be unable to return to their home and most will adopt the substitute hive.
 After two or three days of trapping a caged queen is placed in the dummy hive in her cage.
 She is released by the beekeeper or the bees are allowed to release her after several more days so the substitute hive may function as a normal hive.

-In between 2 and 6 weeks, the substitute hive will be a normal functioning colony and it can be removed from its temporary position.
+In between two and six weeks, the substitute hive will be a normal functioning colony and it can be removed from its temporary position.
 Most of the bees from the original nest will have been trapped with this arrangement and will have become inhabitants of the new hive.

 Honey bees send scouts out to guide their swarm into a permanent residence and start building comb, raising brood, and storing nectar.
 They like a confined space about the size of a five gallon bucket (40 liters), with a minimally sized entrance of two square inches in diameter and at least six feet up.